Reviews You Can Rely On

 REASONS TO AVOID

 If you want a jacket that you can wear from the beginning of fall until the end of spring, the Patagonia Women's Tres 3-in-1 Parka is the one for you.
-This versatile jacket features an inner layer of down, an outer shell layer, and a zipper that connects the two layers allowing you to wear it in different configurations depending on the climate.
-The inner jacket uses recycled 700 fill power down, weighing 150 grams.
-It has a level of water resistance that will protect you in the rain, and it is an excellent choice for days when the sky is clear but it is still chilly outside.
+This versatile winter jacket features an inner layer of down, an outer shell layer, and a zipper that connects the two layers, allowing you to wear it in different configurations depending on the climate.
+The inner jacket uses recycled 700-fill goose and duck down.
+It has a level of water resistance that will protect you in the rain, and it is an excellent choice for days when the sky is clear, but it is still chilly outside.
 The outer layer is impervious to water and wind and allows air to pass through.
 This jacket transforms into a warm, weatherproof piece by zipping the two halves together.
 It is also one of the options that looks the most flattering and is fashionable.

-The Tres Parka can constrain the shoulders when all the layers are worn together.
+The innermost layer of the Tres Parka is meant to fit inside the outer layer, so it runs a bit small.
 If you regularly wear bulky winter sweaters or have more muscle mass, consider ordering the next size up.
-The hood and the handwarmer pockets on the outside are not insulated, but they are large enough to fit a beanie and gloves.
-The hood is also very adjustable, so you can pull it down over your head and secure it to keep the wind and precipitation out.
+The hood is not insulated but is also very adjustable, so you can pull it down over your head and secure it to keep the wind and precipitation out.
 Although expensive, this jacket has three high-quality options to see you through several seasons.

 Read more: Women's Tres 3-in-1 Parka review